 - Do you need to have an EDI system in place to get paid?

 Note: An EDI system is Electronic Data Interchange (EDI), which is a way to submit invoices and receive payments electronically.
 If you are doing business with a major corporation or manufacturer, they may require this type of system for doing business with them.
 The great thing about EDI systems is that all of your transactions are web-based and available anytime and anywhere via the Internet.

 2) Develop a contact in the Accounts Payable department.

 You never want to annoy your actual customer with a payment issue until you have no other alternative.
 If you start out knowing a name in accounts payable its makes things so much easier if there is an issue.
 Call this person at start of the contact to ask them what the procedure is for becoming a new vendor in the system and getting that first invoice paid.
-You can use one of the top free invoice templates to make your invoicing process a lot easier.

 3) Develop a discount incentive program for paying early.

 Please not do not discount for paying Net 30!
 That is what your customers are supposed to do.
 Offer a 2% – 5% discount for Net 10 or Net 15 payment for your customers depending on the amount of the contract.